JorgeCastilloPrz/YetAnotherComposeTalk/slides/src/main/slides.md

   There are <b>two categories of Effect Handlers</b>.
 </div>

-* <span class="blueText">Non suspending effects</span> 👉 E.g: Run a side effect to initialize some property when the Composable enters the composition.
+* <span class="blueText">Non suspending effects</span> 👉 E.g: Run a side effect to initialize a callback when the Composable enters the composition, and dipose it when it leaves.
 * <span class="blueText">Suspending effects</span> 👉 E.g: Load data from network to feed some UI state.

 ---